 - 12.5g protein

-Dividing your own macros based on the number of meals and snacks you eat will help give you a better idea of what to cook and how to portion out your food.
-Remember, this is just a target to aim for, it's highly unlikely that you'll hit your numbers exactly at every meal.
+This will help give you a better idea of what to cook and how to portion out your food.
+Remember, this is just a target to aim for, it's highly unlikely that you'll hit these numbers exactly at every meal.
 It's okay to go a little bit over or under.

 The last thing you want to do is go into a grocery store with no list and an abundance of choices...
 This can lead to some pretty bad food choices.
-To avoid that, determine and categorize what foods to buy before heading to the store.
+To avoid that, determine and categorize healthy foods you love, and save that list somewhere safe - on your phone, laptop, or journal!
+The best way to ensure you stick to meal planning is by creating grocery lists every time you go shopping, having a foods list with all your favorite healthy foods will make it easier for you to create meals and your grocery list.

 Based on your macros, you'll have one macronutrient higher than the rest.
 Usually, it's protein for weight loss and muscle building or carbs for those who want to put on weight, or it can be fats for those who follow a keto or low carb diet.
 Whatever it is, make sure to list several options for the macronutrient you need the most.

 Now you can work on creating a list of foods you want to buy based on categories.
-Here's an example:
+Here's a list of some of our favorite healthy foods broken down into categories to help!

 Primarily protein (in order from lean protein to fattier protein):